 Born in Brooklyn, New York, Edward Caputo originally studied to become a lawyer.
 After graduating at the top of his class from college, he sought a summer job prior to attending law school.
 As fate would have it, Ross Perot scouted the college campus looking to hire top graduates as employees for Electronic Data Systems.
 That summer job was a career changing course for Edward.
-As Ross had done with IBM, Edward broke from EDS after working there for five years and formed Command Systems, taking the company public in 1998 with over 500 employees and five branches, including an international development center in Bangalore, India.
-His published novel "Strike Suit" is based upon this experience.
+As Ross had done with IBM, Edward broke from EDS and formed Command Systems, taking the company public in 1998 with over 500 employees and five branches, including an international development center in Bangalore, India.
+His published novel "Death Cross" is based upon this experience.

 He started writing a weekly column called "Caputo on Computers" for the Hartford Business Journal and that began his quest to become a published author.
 He divides his time between Florida and Connecticut.

-The Internet revolution spawned a ‘perfect storm’ when the development of the World Wide Web, and technology to buy and sell stocks instantaneously on personal computers converged with a superheated stock market.
-The Wall Street Journal compared it to Las Vegas calling it: ‘Casino Trading’ and Barron’s magazine labeled it a ‘Wild West’ gambling environment.
+The Internet produced a “perfect storm” for Day Traders, when the technology to buy and sell stocks instantaneously on personal computers converged with a superheated stock market.
+The Wall Street Journal compared it to Las Vegas calling it: “Casino Trading” and Barron’s magazine labeled it a “Wild West” gambling environment.

-And, when they thought that mismanagement by the chief executive officer of the company had caused their losses, their revenge turned deadly.
+And, when they thought mismanagement by the chief executive officer of the company had produced the Death Cross… Day Trader revenge turned deadly.
 It could transform ordinary, law-abiding citizens into pathological homicidal behavior when they couldn’t cope with the stress of losing money in the stock market.
-Reports of high-powered gun shootings and killings from bell towers on college campuses and downtown office buildings became front-page news when day traders lost money and suddenly went berserk.
+Reports of high-powered gun shootings and killings from bell towers on college campuses and downtown office buildings became front-page news when Day Traders lost money and suddenly went berserk.

-Amid a maelstrom of success, romance, jealousy and murder, Brad's life is about to change forever.
+Amid a maelstrom of success, romance, jealousy, and murder, Brad’s life was about to change forever.
 The question is, will his company survive and will he come through it alive?
-Brad isn't so sure, and others are determined he won't.
+Brad isn’t sure and others are determined he won’t!

 CLICK BELOW TO PURCHASE STRIKE SUIT:

 At the very pinnacle of humanity’s trust in governmental institutions is: Law Enforcement.
 No other profession demands a higher ethical standard.
 The ultimate assurance is the trust to go to a police officer when in trouble or help is needed.
 But sadly, that trust has been forever broken by a small percentage of police officers who have abused their authority.
-Many have been prosecuted, but many more have not been prosecuted, because “Blue Curtain” shields police officers.
+Many have been prosecuted, but many more have not been prosecuted, because the “Badge of Betrayal” shields police officers.

 Although the large majority of police officers are honest and trustworthy, when I asked my daughter if she would pull over on a deserted road at night if red and blue lights flashed behind her ... she answered, YES!
 That’s frightening!
 Since I started researching this problem, I talked to many female friends and I was shocked at how often “abuse of authority” really occurs.
 Almost all of the women that I talked to have had some form of an abuse of authority incident, ranging from attempted coercion to actual rape.
 Unfortunately, most of them have not reported it out of fear of retaliation.
 I never realized that police abuse of authority was so prevalent.